 List of Gorilla Glass Alternatives and Competitors: Other Screen Protection Brands

 Dragontrail is manufactured by Asahi Glass Co. of Japan.
 It is (or has been) used by the following brands: Oneplus, Sony, Samsung, Xolo, Lava, ZTE, Xiaomi, Innjoo, and Samsung.

 Schott AG of Germany makes Xensation, another toughened glass brand.
-It is new in the market and the only brand that I can confirm uses it is Huawei.
+It is newer in the market than Gorilla Glass, and the brands that I can confirm use it include Huawei, Honor, OPPO, and Vivo.
 Some Fero phones also use Xensation Glass screen protection.

 Considering that almost a quarter of iPhone users end up with a broken screen (and Apple has refused to name the toughened glass used on iPhones till date), Sapphire glass on iPhones would be a welcome development.
 Are there any manufacturers already using sapphire glass now?
 Sure: Vertu.
 If you can afford their $10,000 TI, for example, you’ve got a display protected by the second toughest substance in nature.

 Dinorex Glass is a product of Nippon Electric Glass (NEG).
 The name Dinorex is coined from the reputation of dinosaurs for toughness and strength.
 Manufacturers using Dinorex include: Umi, Meizu, and BQ.

 Panda King Glass is an alkali-aluminosilicate sheet glass – toughened glass – manufactured by Tunghsu Group.
 Panda makes screen protectors and cases for Apple iPhones.
 It is also in use on Fero smartphones.

 In conclusion, that your smartphone does not have Gorilla Glass does not mean that it does not have screen protection.
 Check the specifications sheet.
 You may find some other brand of protection glass listed there.